StorageB/custom-command-menu/README.md

 Here are some ideas on how this extension can be used:
 - Create a command that automatically launches all the applications and web pages you need opened.
 - Launch custom bash scripts or python scripts.
-- Create a command to create a backup of your documents.
+- Create a command to backup or sync your documents with another directory.

 <br>